nicolodalvit/nicolodalvit.github.io/index.md

     <details><summary> <i>Abstract</i> </summary>
     <p align="justify">
 Using firm level micro-data, I find evidence that firms with lower growth prospects are more sensitive to aggregate shocks.
 I interpret these findings using a model of demand accumulation and endogenous entry and exit decisions, which I then estimate on French data.
 The resulting cyclical dynamics of firms provide an explanation for the observed counter-cyclical dispersion in firms' growth rates.
-The results in this paper caution against the use of realised dispersion in firm growth rates as a proxy for time-varying uncertainty.
+They suggest that cyclical dispersion is the result of a pre-existing and persistent characteristic of the firm and caution against its use as a proxy for time-varying uncertainty.
 The estimated negative correlation between a firm's sensitivity to aggregate shocks and its expected future growth rate is shown to have important consequences for the cyclical characteristics of entering and exiting firms.
-The quantitative model suggests that this compositional effect is sizeable and equivalent to around $10.5\%$ of the drop in aggregate employment between 2008 and 2009.
+The quantitative model suggests that this compositional effect is sizeable and equivalent to around 10.5% of the drop in aggregate employment between 2008 and 2009.
     </p>
     </details>